theMIDAgroup/conditional_neurofgm/Previous_litt/Boxin_Zhao/README.md

 - Tugnait, J. K. (2023).
 Learning High-Dimensional Differential Graphs From Multiattribute Data.
 IEEE Transactions on Signal Processing, 72, 415-431.

 ## Folder Function
+- A.prelim.func: Code to generate the precision matrix of simulation model A.
+- ADMM.new: Code that define the optimization problem to solve and implement the resolution algorithm.
+- B.prelim.func: Code to generate the precision matrix of simulation model B.
+- C.prelim.func: Code to generate the precision matrix of simulation model C.
+- D.prelim.func: Code to generate the precision matrix of simulation model D.
+- FPCA.score: Function to calculate FPC score matrix from observation.
+- ProxAlg_FGM: Implement Qiao's method from Qiao, X., Guo, S., & James, G. M. (2019).
+Functional graphical models.
+Journal of the American Statistical Association, 114(525), 211-222.
+- auc: Given an array of TPR and FPR, calculate its AUC ROC.
+- bases.func: Implement Fourier basis function definition; Evaualte Fourier, bspline, exponential and power bases in specific obs.time
+- prec.rec: Given the true adj matrix and the estimated adjacency matrix calculate TP, FP, TN, FN and return precision, recall, TPR and FPR